Congratulations on your new iPhone. Now you’re probably wondering how to set up your iPhone.

 While your iPhone comes with built-in security and privacy protections, these security tips will help you protect your phone from hackers.

 If you own an iPhone model 5S and up, besides the passcode, you have a fingerprint scanner built into the Home button to lock your phone.

-And if you own an iPhone X, since it lacks the home button you have a new way to lock and unlock your phone, Face ID.
+If you own an iPhone X, Face ID will be the new way to unlock and lock your phone since it lacks the home button.
 So setting up Touch ID/Face ID will keep your iPhone secure.

 It’s easy to set up and use, and some apps also use them for authentication.
 It’s really in your best interests to set them up once you get your iPhone.